aws-samples/pcluster-manager/README.md

 ## Updating

-To update the the latest version, run the following, make sure to set the region to where you deployed the stack:
+To update the the latest version, launch a new stack following the [Quickstart](#quickstart-15-mins-🚀).

 ## Development